deathbeds/ipydrawio/README.md

 ### PDF: Lab and Server extensions

-`@deathbeds/ipydrawio-pdf` and `jupyter-drawio-export` can generate print-quality PDF.
+`ipydrawio-export` can generate print-quality PDF.
 This approach relies on a headless browser, powered by `jgraph/drawio-image-export2` and ultimately `puppeteer` and has a number of heavy-weight dependencies.
 To enable all the bells and whistles get:

-- `pypdf2` and `requests_cache` from `pip` or `conda`
 - `nodejs>10,<14` from `conda` or your system package manager
   - **NOTE**: this relies on being able to install `puppeteer` (and other **arbitrary dependencies** with `jlpm` for now **when first used**
     - _we'll figure out a better approach soon enough_
+- `pip install ipydrawio-export`
 - **native dependencies** as required to appease `puppeteer`
   - if running in `docker`, this can be a bit trial-and-error
   - for more, see the [binder](./binder/apt.txt) and ~~CI~~.